Year of entry 2024

 Our Special Collections offer a huge range of rare books, manuscripts and art, as well as microfilm collections of American, Indian and South African newspapers, US government and presidential files, the Black Power Movement archive, the Church Missionary Society archive, and documents relating to British imperialism, foreign affairs and overseas policy.

 Postcolonial Encounters (30 credits) is the team-taught core module for the MA in Postcolonial Studies.
-It provides an updated (re)introduction to the field, paying particular attention to key concepts such as decolonization, social/environmental justice and globalization, and anchoring these in contemporary cultural texts.
+It provides an updated (re)introduction to the field, paying particular attention to key concepts such as decolonisation, social/environmental justice and globalisation, and anchoring these in contemporary cultural texts.
 The module also looks at the intersections between postcolonial studies and other (cross-) disciplinary formations such as ecocriticism, Indigenous Studies and World Literature, and gauges the field’s capacity to perform and support activist work.

 Africas of the Mind (30 credits) explores how a number of diverse constructions of African experience reveal what we might call ‘the political organisation of the psyche’.
 The module considers Frantz Fanon’s work as one way of avoiding the difficulties of applying psychoanalysis to African contexts.
 Since the colonial inheritance has been a debilitating force in many African societies, it follows that literary texts may register historical pain and socially-embedded malaises.
 The module duly investigates examples of the cultural logic of psychopathological symptoms.